This Agreement is between “The Designer”, Marin Design Agency LLC (DBA Michelle Marin) and the client purchasing the services.

 WORKING WEBSITE REVISIONS

-Once we have a working website, the client is given (1) complimentary round of revisions.
+Once we have a working website, the client is given (2) complimentary rounds of revisions.
 The client is given up to (5) design or content revisions (within design concept) per revision session.
 This does not include functionality or structural changes to the website.

 – Design changes included: Changes to the font, color, button, text.

 – Content changes included: Changes to text, imagery, media.

 – Custom coding is not included.
 The client can make minor changes like font and link color and the layout will be the same as the client’s selected theme.